Are events worth the effort? What councils need to know about event ROI

 The Opportunity:

-Events provide a compelling reason for people to visit your region who otherwise wouldn’t.
-And first-time visitors = future return visitors, word of mouth, and potential new residents or investors.
+Events provide a compelling reason for people to visit your region who otherwise wouldn’t — and first-time visitors = future return visitors, word of mouth recommendations, and even potential new residents or investors.

-Key: Make sure your event is tied to other local experiences so it’s not a one-hit wonder.
+Key: Make sure your event is tied to other local experiences so it’s not a one-hit wonder but disperses benefit widely.

 The Outcome:

 Events open doors for local businesses to collaborate, trial new ideas, and reach new customers.
-That vibrancy supports long-term tourism and community development.
+That vibrancy supports long-term tourism and community development - if businesses proactively leverage them!

 The Insight: